guillaumegenthial/guillaumegenthial.github.io/_posts/2017-03-24-sequence-tagging-with-tensorflow.markdown

 sequence_lengths = tf.placeholder(tf.int32, shape=[None])
 ```

 Now, let's use tensorflow built-in functions to load the word embeddings.
-Assume that `embeddings` is an array with our GloVe embeddings.
+Assume that `embeddings` is a numpy array with our GloVe embeddings, such that `embeddings[i]` gives the vector of the i-th word.

 ```python
 L = tf.Variable(embeddings, dtype=tf.float32, trainable=False)